mlflow/mlflow-torchserve/README.md

 Predict API enables to run prediction on the deployed model.

 CLI takes json file path as input.
-However, input to the python plugin can be one among the three types DataFrame, Tensor or Json String.
+However, input to the python plugin can be one among the three types DataFrame, Tensor or a json String.

 ##### CLI
 ```shell script